You now have more good choices for color in your kitchen.

 [inlineCTA]

-Café Appliances only have four colors: white, black, stainless, and mirrored.
-They will be adding green and gray later this year.
+Café Appliances offer only four colors: white, black, stainless, and mirrored.
+They will be adding green and possibly gray soon.

-However, Café Appliances allows some customization with stainless, black, copper, and brass handles for a unique look.
+However, Café Appliances allow some customization with stainless, black, copper, and brass handles for a unique look.

 The Café collection has primary colors with some customization.
 They also manufacture good, functional appliances.